cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

 </HighlightBox>

-We've now seen how to develop an IBC middleware, the final step in order to use it is to integrate it into the chain.
-We can distinguish between a single piece of middleware or a stack of middleware and between middleware that is stateful or stateless.
+You've now seen how to develop an IBC middleware, and the final step in order to use it is to integrate it into the chain.
+You can distinguish between a single piece of middleware and a stack of middleware, and between middleware that is stateful or stateless.

-To integrate our middleware (stack) we must do the following in `app.go`:
+To integrate middleware (or a middleware stack) you must do the following in `app.go`:

-- If the middleware is maintaining its own state and/or processing SDK messages, then it should **create and register its SDK module with the module manager**.
+- If the middleware is maintaining its own state, processing SDK messages, or both, then it should **create and register its SDK module with the module manager**.
 Make sure not to create multiple `moduleManager`s but to register all modules in the same one.

     <ExpansionPanel title="Example code">